 Sometimes the concept of momentum is confused with the concept of velocity.
 Do not do this.
 Momentum is related to velocity.
 In fact, they both have the same direction.
 That is, if an object has a velocity that is aimed toward the right, then its momentum will also be directed to the right.
 However, momentum is made up of both mass and velocity.
 You must take the mass and multiply it by the velocity to get the momentum.

 Momentum is directly proportional to velocity.

 If the mass is kept constant, then the momentum of an object is directly proportional to its velocity.
 In the example at the left, the mass is kept constant at a value of 2.0 kg.

 The velocity changes from 0 m/s to 10 m/s while the momentum changes from 0 kg-m/s to 20 kg-m/s.
 This creates a straight line graph when momentum is plotted as a function of velocity.
 (The symbol for momentum as a function of velocity would be p(v).)
 The straight line graph demonstrates a direct proportion between momentum and velocity.

 So if you were to double the velocity of an object, then the momentum of that object would also double.
 And, if you were to change the velocity of an object by a factor of 1/4, then the momentum of that object would also change by a factor of 1/4.

 Momentum is directly proportional to mass.

-That is, if one were to triple the mass of an object, then the momentum of that object would also triple.
-And, if one were to change the mass of an object by a factor of 1/2, then the momentum of that object would also change by a factor of 1/2.
+For example, if you were to triple the mass of an object, then the momentum of that object would also triple.
+And, if you were to change the mass of an object by a factor of 1/2, then the momentum of that object would also change by a factor of 1/2.